AI For Emergency Garage Door Calls

 Some callers need exact prices

 The call path should avoid fake certainty.
-It can handle approved service-fee language, collect details, and route exact pricing or warranty questions to staff.
+It can handle approved service-fee language, collect details, and hand exact pricing or warranty questions to staff.

 Can AI answer stuck-open garage door calls safely?

 Yes, when it stays inside approved language.
-It should collect facts, avoid repair instructions, and route spring, cable, off-track, opener, and entrapment-sensitive issues to staff.
+It should collect facts, avoid repair instructions, and escalate spring, cable, off-track, opener, and entrapment-sensitive issues to staff.

 Can it help after-hours garage door calls?